shantanu95/llm_causal_reasoning/README.md

 ### Code and Datasets

 The `synthetic_experiment/README.md` file explains the code for the experiments with synthetic data.
+We are currently working on updating the syntehtic narratives to better align them with the objectives of our paper.

 The `real_world_graphs/README.md` file explains the code for the experiments with semi-synthetic and real-world data.